Best Organic Baby Formulas 2025: Expert Reviews

 Discontinued: Loulouka

 All Loulouka baby formulas were discontinued in late 2021, and were gone from the market by late 2022.
-If you are able to find Loulouka, it is very likely going to be expired.
-There are some rumors that Loulouka will return to market by 2024, and we'll be the first to update you if that's the case!
+There are some rumors that Loulouka will return to market in the next few years, and we'll be the first to update you if that happens!

 Mama Bear is a private-label brand of Amazon specializing in infant products, including some top-rated diapers, wipes, and cleaning products.
 Their products are generally well-reviewed, and this Mama Bear Organic infant formula was no exception.
 However, we didn't appreciate their use of maltodextrin, corn syrup solids, or soy, and to our knowledge, this formula is no longer available as of this year.

-The Gerber Natura organic baby formula was discontinued, so if you've been using it successfully you might want to get your hands on any remaining supplies!
+The Gerber Natura organic baby formula was discontinued and unlikely to return to market.
 It was never in the top 5 of our list, but it did rank pretty decently next to some of the other options.

 Discontinued: Happy Tot Grow Shine Organic Toddler Milk